pshirole/pranavshirole.github.io/_posts/2020-11-12-Classifying_Pet_Breeds.md

 Even our simple model gives us really good accuracy.
-Let's use a classification matrix to interpret our model; see where it's doing well and where it's doing badly.
+Let's use a confusion matrix to interpret our model; see where it's doing well and where it's doing badly.

 ```python